 7. In E.O.
 13526, section 3.7(b)(1), how is "timely" defined?

 The Director of the National Declassification Center (NDC) will determine when the referral is made; after which the agency will have one year to adjudicate.

-There is no requirement in E.O.
-13526 (the Order) to "pre-designate" an individual to derivatively classify information.
-The agency will determine the degree of training required in accordance with any additional guidance that is provided in 32 CFR Part 2001.70.
+No, there is no requirement in E.O.
+13526 (the Order) to "pre-designate" an individual.
+Every agency determines the degree of training required with guidance that is provided in 32 CFR Part 2001.70.